 |Enterprise application||HTTPS protects confidential information on enterprise websites from being hijacked or intercepted.
-The confidential information includes customer relationship management (CRM) data and enterprise resource planning (ERP) data.|
+Confidential information, such as customer relationship management (CRM) data and enterprise resource planning (ERP) data, is protected during transmission.|

-|Government website||HTTPS protects authoritative information on government websites against vulnerabilities such as phishing and hijacking.
-Leakage of such information may compromise the public trust.|
+|Public service websites||HTTPS protects sensitive information on public service websites against attacks such as phishing and hijacking.
+Leaks of such information may compromise public trust.|

-|Payment system||HTTPS protects sensitive data such as the customer names and phone numbers used in payment transactions against hijacking and spoofing.
+|Payment systems||HTTPS protects sensitive data such as customer names and phone numbers used in payment transactions against hijacking and spoofing.
 If sensitive data is leaked, attackers can use such data to trick customers into making duplicate payments.
 This causes losses to both the customer and the enterprise.|

-|API operations||API operations use HTTPS to encrypt important information such as sensitive data and crucial instructions.
+|API operations||API operations can use HTTPS to encrypt important information, such as sensitive data and important instructions.
 This protects the information against hijacking.|

-|Enterprise website||HTTPS makes users feel more secure.
-Web browsers display a green lock icon in the address bar for websites with domain validated (DV) and organization validated (OV) certificates.
-The enterprise name is displayed together with the green lock for websites that include extended validated (EV) certificates.|
+|Enterprise websites||HTTPS improves user trust and experience.
+Web browsers display a lock icon in the address bar for websites with domain validated (DV) or organization validated (OV) certificates.
+The enterprise name is displayed together with the lock icon for websites that include extended validated (EV) certificates.|

-|Configure an HTTPS certificate||Implements HTTPS secure acceleration.|
+|Configure HTTPS certificates||Enables HTTPS secure acceleration.|

 |Enable HTTP/2||Enables the latest HTTP protocol, HTTP/2.
-HTTP/2 is supported by major browsers such as Google Chrome, Internet Explorer 11, Safari, and Mozilla Firefox.|
+HTTP/2 is supported by mainstream browsers such as Google Chrome, Internet Explorer 11, Safari, and Mozilla Firefox.|

-|Configure forcible redirection||Forcibly redirects end users' requests to HTTP or HTTPS requests.|
+|Configure the forcible redirect feature||Redirects requests to corresponding HTTP or HTTPS URLs.|

 |Configure TLS||Ensures communication security and data integrity.|